pbchase/kite_bar_parts/README.md

 Default 3D printer settings often use a minimal number of shells and a sparse infill that is too weak to handle the loads required  for these components.
 To address this, use at least 3 shells and a high infill.
 80% infill is not unreasonable.

 Most of these designs do not need supports.
-In some cases overhangs have been specifically tailored to meet the Makerbot's maximum overhange recommendation of no more than 68 degrees off vertical.
+In some cases overhangs have been specifically tailored to meet the Makerbot's maximum overhang recommendation of no more than 68 degrees off vertical.

 ## About the models